-We also identified proteins that were specifically downregulated in atherogenic ApoE-/- mice compared to non-atherogenic wild type mice at the age of 16 and 24 weeks (Figure 2A).
+genic wild type mice at the age of 16 and 24 weeks (Fig. 2A).
 Podocan (Pdn), is an inhibitor for the migration and proliferation of VMSCs in mice and humans (56).
-As Pdn-/- mice show increased neointima formation after arterial injury, its downregulation might be functionally associated with plaque development.
+As Pdn-/- mice show increased neointima formation after arterial injury, its down-regulation might be functionally associated with plaque development.
 Similarly, the GTPase Rrad (Ras associated with diabetes) suppresses the attachment and migration of VSMCs (57).

-Atherosclerosis in general and the ApoE-/- phenotype in particular are closely linked to lipid metabolism and transport.

-In our data set, 25 out of the 90 proteins that were differentially regulated between wild-type and the ApoE /- mice on the high fat diet were related to this pathway (Supplementary Fig. S2D).
-Most of those proteins were upregulated specifically during atherogenesis - such as Apolipoprotein B (Apob) and Apolipoprotein A-IV (Apoa4).
+Atherosclerosis in General and the $ApoE^{-/-}$ Phenotype in Particular are Closely Linked to Lipid Metabolism and Transport-In our data set, 25 out of the 90 proteins that were differentially regulated between wild-type and the $ApoE^{-/-}$ mice on the high fat diet were related to lipid metabolism and transport (supplemental Fig. S2D).
+Most of those proteins were up-regulated specifically during atherogenesis - such as Apolipoprotein B (Apob) and Apolipoprotein A-IV (Apoa4).
 In contrast, Apolipoprotein A-I (Apoa1) was about 2-fold downregulated and we attribute this to the ApoE knock out rather than to atherogenesis because it was the case at all time points.

-Interestingly, palmitoyl protein thioesterase 1 (Ppt1) was specifically upregulated in ApoE-/- mice after 16 weeks, corresponding to 8 weeks of high-fat diet (Supplementary Fig. S2D).
+Interestingly, palmitoyl protein thioesterase 1 (Ppt1) was specifically up-regulated in ApoE-/- mice after 16 weeks, corresponding to 8 weeks of high-fat diet (supplemental Fig. S2D).
 Ppt1 is a lysosomal hydrolase that removes long fatty acid sidechains such as palmitate from proteins.
 Mutations in the Ppt1 genes cause infantile neuronal ceroid lipofuscinosis (58), a severe neurodegenerative disease characterized by an accumulation of ceroid aggregates in lysosomes and leading to neuronal death.
-As ceroid formation has been also observed in atherosclerotic plaques (59), the upregulation of Ppt1 during atherogenesis may represent a regulatory mechanism aimed at the removal of ceroids.
+As ceroid formation has been also observed in atherosclerotic plaques (59), the up-regulation of Ppt1 during atherogenesis may represent a regulatory mechanism aimed at the removal of ceroids.